 All gifts of $100,000 or more will qualify the donor(s) to truly name the space of their choice — based on the size of their gift and availability of the naming opportunity.
 The naming opportunities at $100,000 and higher will carry the names of the donors — or the person(s) of their choosing (E.g. “The John & Mary Doe Swimming Pool”).

 Gifts between $5,000 and $100,000 will qualify donors to make a sponsorship gift in support of the other spaces/funds listed.
-These spaces/funds will not carry the names of the donor, but the donor will be recognized for making that space possible through their generosity (E.g. “The Men’s Bathhouse is a gift of John & Mary Doe.”).
+These spaces/funds will not carry the names of the donor, but the donor will be recognized for making that space possible through their generosity.

-A special Donor Recognition Plaque to be created and prominently displayed at the entrance area of the swimming pool will display the names of all donors who contribute $1,000 or more.
+A special Donor Recognition creation to be prominently displayed at the swimming pool will display the names of all donors who contribute $1,000 or more.
+Donors of $500 or more are eligible to be part of a tile collage.
 All donors at any level will be recognized at the conclusion of the campaign in a commemorative “Honor Roll of Donors” booklet.Download: Naming Opportunities

 A SPECIAL OPPORTUNITY FOR OUR BUSINESS PARTNERS!